 |Applicants Submitting SAT scores||61.84%|

-Let's take a look at each of these factors to get a better idea of what Brandeis offers and if it might be a good fit for you.
+Let's take a look at each of these factors to get a clearer sense of what Brandeis offers and if it might be a good choice for you.

 Retention is the number of students that stay enrolled at a school over time.
 This is a way to get a sense of how satisfied students are with their school experience, and if they have the support necessary to succeed in college.

-About 90% of students who start at Brandeis return the next year.
+Out of all the first-year, full-time undergrads who start at Brandeis, around 90% are still enrolled their sophomore year.
 Brandeis's six-year graduation rate for undergrads is 89%.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
 Within six months of graduating, 51% of graduates receive at least one full-time job offer.